brenocarvalho/heroku-buildpack-r/README.md

 # Heroku buildpack: R

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for applications which use [R](http://www.r-project.org/) for statistical computing and [CRAN](http://cran.r-project.org/) for R packages.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) forked from [virtualstaticvoid](https://github.com/virtualstaticvoid/heroku-buildpack-r) for applications which use
+[R](http://www.r-project.org/) for statistical computing and [CRAN](http://cran.r-project.org/) for R packages.

 R is ‘GNU S’, a freely available language and environment for statistical computing and graphics which provides